eslaamehab/GUC-Staff-Portal/ReadMe.md

 Technologies used :-

 Nodejs -> for building the backend's different routes.
 MongoDB/Mongoose -> for building the database models.
 Bcrypt -> for any hashing related logic.
 JsonWebToken -> for implementing the appropriate authentication/authorization functionalities.
 Tokens have to be sent in the request headers, under “auth-token” field.
-Reactjs -> for building the frontend and UI
+Reactjs -> for building the frontend and UI.

 For all routes -> proper data validation, authentication and authorization is done.

 ----------------------------
 ----------------------------